-The Company is monitoring the progress of discussions in Switzerland in the communities that are working on implementing a harmonized mining law.
-Once the mining law has been implemented the Company will evaluate the economics of the project and determine a plan of action going forward.
+The Company has been monitoring the progress of discussions in Switzerland in the communities that are working on implementing a harmonized mining law.
+The Company intends to evaluate the economics of the project and determine a plan of action going forward.